vovabelonin/Chess-Game-Java/README.md

 There is an implementation of this game.
 You can play with your friend, record the results of your games.
 The Model-View-Controller pattern was used.
+I implemented: menu (where you can start new game, undo move, restart game, pause and quite), score board, chess board
+### Game control
+---
+To move a piece you should first click the piece you want to move then hold down the shift key and click a destination square for the piece selected.

 ### License
 ---